wordswords/dotfiles/README.md

 # Joplin commandline

-1. Use the alias 'notes' to open Joplin.
+1. Use the alias `notes` to open Joplin.
 2. Navigate the panes using the tab key
 3. Press enter on an existing note to open it in an editor
 4. Type `tc` without `:` to toggle the maximisation levels of the console.